kennydukor/DEEP-REINFORCEMENT-LEARNING-NANODEGREE/Collaboration and Competition/report.md

 ### Description of the Model Architecture

-The DDPG method was adapted to solve the single agent (version 1) and  20 agent (version 2) environment.
+The Multi Agent Deep Deterministic Policy Gradient (MADDPG) method was adapted to solve train multiple agent environment.

 In the algorithm we use the actor and critic (both deep neural networks) to train the model.